AvneetSidhu/strands-solver/README.md

 Uses DFS and backtracking to find all words and potential solutions using found words

-Allows user to search for words and see if they are on the board and if so their positions
+Helps with solving the Strands game by providing a list with all words on the board and their positions